jaimeadf/discord-screenshot/README.md

 > You can also read this in [Portuguese](https://github.com/jaimeadf/discord-screenshot/blob/master/README.pt.md).

-`discord-screenshot` is a resource for [FiveM](https://fivem.net) that capture the screen of a player and upload it to a discord's webhook.
+`discord-screenshot` is a resource for [FiveM](https://fivem.net) that captures the screen of a player and uploads it to a discord's webhook.

 [![Showcase](https://yt-embed.herokuapp.com/embed?v=c9h40LoLky8)](https://youtu.be/c9h40LoLky8)

 ## Installation

-1. Make sure your artifacts ([windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master) or [linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master)) are up to date.
+1. Make sure your artifacts ([windows](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master)
+   or [linux](https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master)) are up to date.
 2. Extract the latest zip file at [releases](https://github.com/jaimeadf/discord-screenshot/releases) in your resources folder.
 3. Add `ensure screenshot-basic` and `ensure discord-screenshot` in your `server.cfg`.
 4. Adjust the [configuration](#configuration) of the resource in the `settings.json`.